C. C. Little: Career

 Funding for the Jackson Laboratory was extremely limited during the Great Depression, but it received one of the first grants from the newly formed National Cancer Institute in 1938.
 Little energetically developed both the lab and the ACS, and by 1944 they were shipping 9000 mice a week to other laboratories.
 The laboratory and all of the livestock were destroyed in the Great Bar Harbor Fire in the Fall of 1947.
 The lab was quickly rebuilt and most mouse strains were recovered from other labs around the world.
 By 1950, the lab was maintaining 60 inbred strains, and had developed the F1 hybrid that became widely used for chemical testing.
 Little resigned in 1954.

 His last major post, from 1954 to 1969, was as the Scientific Director of the Scientific Advisory Board of the Tobacco Industry Research Committee (renamed Council for Tobacco Research in 1964).
 In that role, he was a leading scientific voice of the tobacco industry and oversaw a USD 1 million research budget that gave grants to hundreds of scientists.
 In 1959, he refuted his earlier assertion, made as Director of the ACS, that inhaling fine particles is unhealthy, and stated that smoking does not cause lung cancer and is at most a minor contributing factor.
-A decade later he lied saying, "there is no demonstrated causal relationship between smoking or any disease."
+A decade later he stated, "there is no demonstrated causal relationship between smoking or any disease."
 In keeping with his earlier research, he believed that the main cause of cancer was genetic, not environmental.

 Death and legacy

 Little died of a heart attack in 1971 in Ellsworth, Maine at the age of 83.

 The C. C. Little Science Building at the University of Michigan, and C. C. Little Hall at the University of Maine, were both named in his honor.
 In 2017, five faculty members and an undergraduate student submitted a formal request to University of Michigan President Mark Schlissel to change the building's name because of Little's previous support of eugenics.
-The C. C. Little Science Building sign was replaced without Little’s name on March 29, 2018.
+The C. C. Little Science Building sign was replaced without Little's name on March 29, 2018.
 On April 26, 2021, the University of Maine announced that C. C. Little Hall would be renamed after Beryl Williams.
+In 2022 the name change was complete.
+The building is now formally called Beryl Warner Williams Hall, and has a new cultural exhibit in the lobby.